 There are several ways that diabetes damages nerves, all of which seem to be related to rising blood sugar levels over a long period.
 Proximal diabetic neuropathy is one of the four types of diabetic neuropathy.

 Proximal diabetic neuropathy can occur in patients with type 2 and type 1 diabetes mellitus.
 However, it is more commonly found in type 2 diabetics.
 Proximal neuropathy is the second most common type of diabetic neuropathy and can resolve with time and treatment.

 The signs and symptoms of proximal diabetic neuropathy depend on the region of the plexus affected.
 The first symptom is usually pain in the buttocks, hips, thighs, or legs.
 This pain usually affects one side of the body and can start gradually or appear suddenly.

 This is often followed by variable weakness in the proximal muscles of the lower extremities.
-These symptoms, although they often start on one side, can also spread to both sides.
+Although they usually start on one side, these symptoms can also spread to both sides.

-Keep in mind that diabetic amyotrophy is a condition caused by diabetes mellitus, but separate from the more common condition of polyneuropathy.
+Remember that diabetic amyotrophy is a condition caused by diabetes mellitus, but separate from the more common state of polyneuropathy.

-The nerve damage associated with the disease was first thought to be caused by metabolic changes such as endoneural microvessel disease, which is the degeneration of the pericytes due to hyperglycemia and the reproduction of the basement membranes when the pericytes no longer regulate their cycle mobile.
+The nerve damage associated with the disease was first caused by metabolic changes such as endoneurial microvessel disease, which is the degeneration of the pericytes due to hyperglycemia and the reproduction of the basement membranes when the pericytes no longer regulate their cycle mobile.

-The decreased size of the lumen plus the absence of the pericyte, which regulates capillary blood flow and phagocytosis of cellular debris, leads to ischemia .
-Nerve biopsies have shifted the view towards an immune mechanism that causes Micro Vasculitis, which could eventually lead to ischemia.
+The decreased size of the lumen plus the absence of the pericyte, which regulates capillary blood flow and phagocytosis of cellular debris, leads to ischemia.
+Nerve biopsies have shifted the view toward an immune mechanism that causes Micro Vasculitis, which could eventually lead to ischemia.

 Experimental treatments using immunosuppressive proteins have provided additional corroborative evidence for the theory of the immune mechanism.